Team Workspace Provisioning

 Manual Provisioning (HITL Fallback)

-After the admin creates the workspace manually, they can use the Map Workspace feature in the dashboard to link it to the team.
+If no service account credentials are available, MeetLoyd creates a task for your admin with step-by-step instructions, the folder structure to set up, and agent email addresses with their roles.
+After the admin creates the workspace manually, they use the Map Workspace feature in the dashboard to link it.

 On-Demand Provisioning